gustavodutradev/gustavodutradev/README.md

 Welcome to my GitHub profile!

-My name is Gustavo, 29yo.
+My name is Gustavo, 30yo.

 - 🔭 I'm a former environmental engineering, currently studying at Trybe, to become a Full Stack Web Developer.
-- 🌱 I'm currently finishing Backend studies, building a beverage delivery app with a team.
+- 🌱 I'm currently finishing Computer Science studies, and the main technology learned was Python.
-- 👯 I’m looking to collaborate on fullstack aplications with Javascript/Typescript.
+- 👯 I’m looking to collaborate on fullstack aplications with Javascript/Typescript and Python.
-- 📫 How to reach me: gustavo.dutra11@gmail.com
+- 📫 How to reach me: gustavobdsdev@gmail.com

 <div>
 <a href="https://github.com/Gustavo-trybedev">